Download the app 200 audioguided tours

 8. Fisherman’s Bastion

 Welcome to one of Budapest’s most popular tourist attractions, the Fisherman’s Bastion.
 It’s better known for it’s beautiful architecture, rather than its history.
-Completed in 1902 after nearly two decades of construction, this fairytale-like Read more
+Completed in 1902 after 7 years of construction, this fairytale-like walkway was built as a tribute to the ancestors Read more

 • 20 budapest in 3 facts budapest poi petit